tvbeat/ganeti/man/gnt-instance.rst

     so if not explicitly specified, the native mode will not be used.
 Possible values are: threads or native.

+virtio\_scsi\_queues
+    Valid for the KVM hypervisor with disk\_type=virtio\_scsi.

+    This optional parameter enables each virtual CPU to have a separate queue and interrupt to use without affecting other vCPUs.
+It adds the attribute num\_queues to the virtio-scsi controller.
+It is set to 1 by default and the maximum number of queues is limited to ``8``.

 security\_model
     Valid for the KVM hypervisor.